Spectral bounds for certain special type of rational matrices: Main results

 \section{Main results}

 The main results are presented in this section.
-We start with preliminaries on matrix rational functions.
-In the subsections that follow we derive various bounds on the eigenvalues of matrix rational functions.
+We start with preliminaries on rational matrices.
+In the subsections that follow, we derive various bounds on the moduli of eigenvalues of rational matrices.